Thursday, June 27, 2013

 Uncle Jim’s funeral (part V)

-The burial was in the morning before the memorial service.
-We arrived early.
+The burial took place the morning before the memorial service, and we intentionally we arrived early.

 “We are the first ones here,” Lauren said.